-The Center’s proposed research activities align with USDOT’s 2014-2015 strategic goals by considering the 12 vision elements identified by USDOT as the major defining elements of a Smart City.
-The Center’s 3 Research Thrust Areas, selected based on the core competencies of the consortium members, cover 9 of 12 vision elements of USDOT’s Smart Cities.
+The Center’s research activities align with USDOT’s 2014-2015 strategic goals by considering the 12 vision elements identified by USDOT as the major defining elements of a Smart City.
+The Center’s 3 Research Thrust Areas cover 9 of 12 vision elements of USDOT’s Smart Cities.

 Thrust Area 1: Urban Mobility and Connected Citizens